sweetroll/slab/README.md

 .px2 // padding-left: 8px; padding-right: 8px;
 .py1 // padding-top: 4px; padding-bottom: 4px;

+// Responsive utility classes
 .portable-mb32 // margin-bottom: 128px; on portable breakpoint
 .desk-wide-p0 // padding: 0; on desk-wide breakpoint
 ```

 *Note:* Each value in the spacing data map produces a large amount of css.
 If a value is not used in your application it is recommended to overwrite the data map in your `_vars.scss` with the appropriate values to reduce file size.
+Or alternatively if your application does not make use of the responsive utility classes you can switch them off via the `$responsive-spacing` boolean variable.

 ## Visibility
 Responsive visibility helper classes are available to hide/show content based on breakpoints.